 3.10 In relation to the PSPO sites and unauthorised encampments, officers have carried out welfare checks and pointed out that there is a PSPO in place.
 Where people are in breach and have not moved on, warning letters have been issued.
 This has in the majority of cases, combined with the option of moving to the transit site where appropriate, enabled officers to move the unauthorised encampment where there are no presenting welfare issues.

-3.11 The table below shows unauthorised encampments on PSPO areas and where warning letters were issued in relation to unauthorised encampments in PSPO areas since the introduction in April 2017.
-The figures also include warning letters issued to individual van dwellers, as well as individuals handed one who were part of an encampment.
+3.11 The table below shows unauthorised encampments on PSPO areas and where warning letters were issued in relation to unauthorised encampments in PSPO areas by the council between April and September 2017.

-PSPO encampments
+PSPO encampments April to September inclusive